Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 ## Thanks

-Thank you Jan Wassenberg for your detailed feedback and extensive help.
-Thank you Roland Bock for your detailed feedback.
+Thank you Jan Wassenberg for your detailed feedback, extensive help in running benchmarks and helping me understand some of the observations.
+Thank you Roland Bock for your detailed feedback and ideas how to make this writeup more readable.

-### Addendum
+## Addendum

-#### Updated vqsort results
+### Updated vqsort results

 New vqsort version fe85fdf.
 Same graphs as above, with cpp_vqsort_new added.
 Only vqsort was re-tested here.

-Skylake (AVX-512)
+Skylake (AVX-512):

 <img src="assets/cold-u64-scaling-random-vqsort-new-skylake-windows.png" width=810 />

-Zen3 (AVX2)
+Zen3 (AVX2):

 <img src="assets/cold-u64-scaling-random-vqsort-new-zen3.png" width=810 />